-- 29 (a) For the first 6 overs of each innings, there shall be a minimum of 7 fielders (plus the bowler and wicket-keeper) within the fielding 'circle,' as defined in Bye-law (h), at the instant of delivery. - (b) For the remainder of each innings, there shall be a minimum of 4 fielders (plus the bowler and wicket-keeper) within the fielding 'circle' at the instant of delivery.
-In a women's game, there shall be a minimum of 5 fielders (plus the bowler and wicket-keeper) within the fielding 'circle' at the instant of delivery. - (c) Where the number of overs for both teams is reduced, the number of overs specified at (a) above shall be reduced proportionately in a ratio of 6:20 in accordance with the table below.
+29 (a) For the first 6 overs of each innings, there shall be a minimum of 7 fielders (plus the bowler and wicket-keeper) within the fielding 'circle,' as defined in Bye-law (h), at the instant of delivery.
+There are no fielding restrictions in women's Senior League Section 1, Junior League Section 1 or the Challenge Plate.

+(b) For the remainder of each innings, there shall be a minimum of 4 fielders (plus the bowler and wicket-keeper) within the fielding 'circle' at the instant of delivery.
+In games in the Women's Premier League or Challenge Cup, there shall be a minimum of 5 fielders (plus the bowler and wicket-keeper) within the fielding 'circle' at the instant of delivery.

+(c) Where the number of overs for both teams is reduced, the number of overs specified at (a) above shall be reduced proportionately in a ratio of 6:20 in accordance with the table below.

-Total overs in innings No. of overs for which restrictions apply
+No. of overs for which restrictions apply

-5 - 8 2
+2

-9 - 11 3
+3

-12 - 14 4
+4

-15 - 18 5
+5

-19 - 20 6
+6

-(d) Where the number of overs of the team batting second is further reduced, the aim shall be to maintain the fielding restrictions for the same proportion of the second innings as in the first innings.

-(e) In the event of an infringement of these restrictions, the striker's end umpire shall call and signal 'No Ball.'
+(d) Where the number of overs of the team batting second is further reduced, the aim shall be to maintain the fielding restrictions for the same proportion of the second innings as in the first innings.(e) In the event of an infringement of these restrictions, the striker's end umpire shall call and signal 'No Ball.'